Unique things to do in Washington, D.C.

 #8 of 21 Unique things to do in Washington, D.C. – Visit the Smithsonian National Air and Space Museum

-Drawing in a great many individuals every year, the Smithsonian National Air and Space Museum contains a trove of praised flying machine, including Amelia Earhart’s Lockheed Vega 5B, Charles Lindbergh’s Spirit of St. Louis and Wilbur and Orville Wright’s 1903 Wright Flyer, among others.
+Drawing in a great many individuals every year, the Smithsonian National Air and Space Museum contains a trove of a praised flying machine, including Amelia Earhart’s Lockheed Vega 5B, Charles Lindbergh’s Spirit of St. Louis and Wilbur and Orville Wright’s 1903 Wright Flyer, among others.
 Shows incorporate a pilot training program, an IMAX theater, and the Einstein Planetarium.

 Guests prescribe landing in the morning to stay away from the heaviest group, also this is an absolute necessity visit site for families and flight lovers.